iliass-de/nodejs-login-system/README.md

 # Login system app

 ## Overview
-This is a small nodeJs application that let you to:
+This is a small nodeJs application that let you:
 * make registrations and store hashed passwords into a mongoDb database
 * authenticate and authorize users
-* Login and logout operations
+* make login and logout operations
 * view a secret page if the username and password are correct

 ## Tools